-People often comment that one’s character may be predetermined, but my view is that it definitely can be shaped by your environment and other external stimulation’s.
-For me the RCMP training division impacted on mine; through tough-minded discipline and relentless physical, psychological and academic training.
-Being a successful applicant for membership in the RCMP it was necessary for me to undergo basic training of a year’s duration.
+People often comment that one’s character may be predetermined, but my view is that it definitely can be shaped by your environment and other external stimulation.
+For me the RCMP training division impacted my personality & behavior; through tough-minded discipline and relentless physical, psychological, and academic training.
+Being a successful applicant for membership in the RCMP it was necessary for me to undergo basic training for a year’s duration.
 This education in life was broken into 6 months of basic training and 6 months of on-the-job mentoring to learn practical police operations.

 (my photos are in some cases digital reproductions of old 35 mm slides – sorry for the quality)

-There was a fixation on our barracks sleeping quarters, tidiness and the presentation.
-Every morning there was barracks inspection – it was dreaded because something would be found wrong and you were made to account for it and likely disciplined.
+There was a fixation on our barracks’ sleeping quarters, tidiness, and presentation.
+Every morning there were barracks inspections – it was dreaded because something would be found wrong and you were made to account for it and likely disciplined.
 Either individually or the whole troop – just to prove a point that it’s all teamwork.
 The bed had to be made just a certain way with no wrinkles and set out correctly.
 Clothes had to be hung in the closet in a certain order, pressed and fine.
 Books needed to be orderly on your desk and hats on pillows just so.

 It was all such a pain in the butt, we couldn’t see the reasoning, but….it did teach discipline, I guess.
 We were cleaning maniacs; it seemed like everything was always requiring cleaning, over and over again – day in and day out.
 Check out the barracks and our life in pictures – never again.

-The pedantic nature of the training staff on how myself and my other troop mates maintained and wore our uniforms had a lasting impression on me.
+The pedantic nature of the training staff regarding how I & other troop mates maintained and wore our uniforms had a lasting impression on me.
 This is where I learned to wear the day-to-day “service order no 1” uniform as well as the “review order”, the famous red coat seen in many Hollywood Mounties.
 It’s nice to now be retired in shorts and a tee shirt – with this as only a memory.